-Prerequisites: ENSC 250-2 or GEOG 250-3 or CPSC 100-3 or CPSC 110-3, STAT 240-3 or STAT 371-3 Precluded: ENSC 650-3
+Prerequisites: ENSC 250-2 or GEOG 250-3 or CPSC 100-3 or CPSC 110-3, STAT 240-3 or STAT 371-3 environments.

-ENSC 452-3 Reclamation and Remediation of Disturbed Environments This course takes an integrative approach to the remediation and reclamation of drastically disturbed environments.
 Understanding behavior, fate and transport of contaminants is used to place remediation within the context of use-specific risk reduction.
-Reclamation is examined as a way to return land to some agreedupon purpose.
+Reclamation is examined as a way to return land to some agreed upon purpose.
 Societal involvement is explored as a guide to acceptable choices of goals and options.
-The focus is on the remediation and reclamation of terrestrial systems, but aguatic systems are also included.
+The focus is on the remediation and reclamation of terrestrial systems, but aquatic systems are also included.